nathanpeck/ecs-ami-metadata-endpoint/README.md

 __3. Access the metadata in the bucket.__

 Return to the CloudFormation stack that you just created and check the outputs for the stack.
-There will an output called "URL" which is the public URL of the bucket containing the metadata.
+There will be an output called "URL" which is the public URL of the bucket containing the metadata.
 Access this URL as you see fit!

 ![find bucket url](./images/find-bucket-url.png)